grnt5/TreasureMoleAdventure/README.md

 **Project Background**

 This is a game I made for my term project for 15-112 Fundamentals of Programming and Computer Science at CMU in Spring 2022 (Grade: 93.7%).
-Besides some typo fixes, all markdown and files remain unchanged since the project's submission.
+Using the Tkinter graphics library and graph-based algorithms (namely Cellular Automata, Prim's Algorithm, and Breadth First Search), this project is a game where the player must collect treasures in a cave with the help moles they find in the cave, similar to Nintendo's Pikmin series of games.
+Besides some typo fixes and inclusions of links to important resources, all markdown below and files in the repository remain unchanged since the project's submission.

 **About Treasure Mole Adventure**